maxim-top/im.gitbook/reference/server-api/message.md

-## 6.2  Get the message for the specified session
+## 6.2  Get the message for the specified conversation

 > GET  /message/conversation